tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 <div id="tbl-htw-modelError-e1">

-Table 16: Models errors predicting empirical data from Experiment 1 - aggregated over the full posterior distribution for each participant.
+Table 16: Model errors predicting empirical data from Experiment 1 - aggregated over the full posterior distribution for each participant.
 Note that Fit Method refers to the subset of the data that the model was trained on, while Task Stage refers to the subset of the data that the